numencyber/Public_Report/README.md

 3 of them are high risk vulnerabilities.

 ### PentestReport-XX-exchange
-In this project, our consultants discovered total 13 vulnerabilities on Web & Mobile applications, and provided best practice to help customer (cryptocurrency exchange) fixed these vulnerabilities.
+In this project, our security consultants discovered total 13 vulnerabilities on Web & Mobile applications, and provided best practice to help customer (cryptocurrency exchange) fixed these vulnerabilities.
 3 critical, 1 high risk, 6 medium risk, 3 low risk

 ### Internal Pentest Sample Report
 This is a Red Teaming attack simulation, in this project, our security consultants discovered total 5 vulnerabilities in customer's internel network